 Additionally, while coins are easy to transport, storing a large collection requires more space compared to an equivalent weight in bars.
 For investors dealing with high volumes, this could mean additional storage expenses or a higher risk profile.

 Local reports show that more Australians prefer to buy gold in Brisbane, especially physical bullion, over ETFs or digital gold.
-The rise of private investors has also increased the demand for smaller units, which has slightly tilted the preference toward coins.
+The rise of private investors has also increased demand for smaller units, slightly tilting the preference toward coins.

-Still, experienced investors who aim to hold gold long-term are leaning toward bulk purchases in the form of bars due to the reduced cost per gram.
+Still, experienced investors who aim to hold gold long-term are leaning toward bulk purchases of bars due to the lower cost per gram.

 Both gold bars and coins are relatively liquid assets, but gold coins often offer quicker resale due to higher market familiarity.
 This makes them attractive to investors who may need fast access to funds.